ethosdev/ethosdev.github.io/beacon-chain.md

 A block **proposer** is a validator that has been pseudorandomly selected to build a block.

-Most of the time, validators are **attesters** that vote on beacon blocks and shard blocks.
-These votes are recorded in the Beacon Chain.
-The votes determine the head of the Beacon Chain, and the heads of shards.
+Most of the time, validators are **attesters** that vote on blocks.
+These votes are recorded in the Beacon Chain and determine the head of the Beacon Chain.

 ![Validators proposing blocks and gettings rewards.
 A missed proposal for some epoch's 28th slot.](images/Beacon-Chain-Validators.png)

 A missed proposal for some epoch's 28th slot.

-At every epoch, a validator is pseudorandomly assigned to a slot and shard.
-The validator is participating in the consensus of that assigned shard so that it can vote for that shard's head.
-The validator links the shard head to the beacon block for a slot.
+At every epoch, a validator is pseudorandomly assigned to a slot.

 An **attestation** is a validator's vote, weighted by the validator's balance.
 Attestations are broadcasted by validators in addition to blocks.

 Validators also police each other and are rewarded for reporting other validators that make conflicting votes, or propose multiple blocks.

-The contents of the Beacon Chain is primarily a registry of validator addresses, the state of each validator, attestations, and links to shards.
+The contents of the Beacon Chain is primarily a registry of validator addresses, the state of each validator, and attestations.
 Validators are activated by the Beacon Chain and can transition to states, briefly described later in [Beacon Chain Validator Activation and Lifecycle](#validator-lifecycle).

 ### Staking validators: semantics